1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 An added bonus: If you are a Costco Anywhere Visa cardmember and purchase one of these items using the card, you get an extra two years added to your already extended warranty.
 Costco Concierge Services also offers free technical support by phone to members for most electronics purchased at the warehouse club.

-In addition to low prices on everything from groceries to caskets, as well as having a generous return policy, Costco offers its members who reside in the U.S. deep discounts on travel through its online travel services department.
-This includes bargains on vacation packages, hotels, cruises, and rental cars.
-Costco says its travel buyers work carefully to secure discounted rates on quality destinations and resorts.
+Costco offers members who reside in the U.S. deep discounts on travel through its online travel services department.
+This includes brag-worthy bargains on vacation packages, hotels and rental cars.

-The warehouse club promises members upfront pricing when booking travel.
-What that means is the price quote displayed throughout the transaction process includes all applicable taxes, so there are no surprises when it's time to pay.
-This can get tricky with other popular travel booking sites, especially when you start to add extras to your vacation package such as airport transfers.
+The warehouse club promises members upfront pricing when booking travel: The price quote displayed throughout the transaction process includes all applicable taxes, so there are no surprises when it’s time to pay.